WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

-The bargaining solutions is such that:
+The bargaining solution is such that:
 $$
 f(S,d):\nexists(y^a,y^b)\in S| (y^a,y^b)\ge(x^a,x^b) \text{ and }y^i>x^i
 $$